-Well, like anything, if you take something out something or fill it space.
-So other parts of the, the visceral will just move on down and take up and occupy that space.
+Well, like anything, if you take something out, something or fill its space.
+So other parts of the visceral will just move on down and take up and occupy that space.
 Although it's not such a large amount of material, if you if it's a full hysterectomy, we're talking about ovaries, fallopian tubes.
-Maybe the top section of the uterus is not a massive amount of tissue that's going to be removed.
-But there'll be some bowel incursion or intestinal encounter into that space.
+Maybe the top section of the uterus, it's not a massive amount of tissue that's going to be removed.
+But there'll be some bowel incursion or intestinal incursion into that space.

-Is that likely to be a problem? cause issues?
+Is that likely to be a problem?
+Does it cause issues?

 I haven't found that it has with people.
-Although of course, you It depends on the reason for the hysterectomy.
-If it's been done because they've had gross or other kinds of problems, then they're most likely going to be in a younger age group.
-If they're in the older age group, then you've got the risk of I guess.
-Yeah, things are going to move down was the same as everything moves south as you get older.
-Women do say that a lot, unfortunately, yeah.
-Okay, so we've got some big glaring gaps in in the structure down below that line.
+Although of course, it depends on the reason for the hysterectomy.
+If it's been done because they've had growths or other kinds of problems, then they're most likely going to be in a younger age group.
+If they're in the older age group, then you've got the risk of I guess, yeah, things are going to move down.

+As they are saying everything moves south as you get older.
+Women do say that a lot, yeah.
+Okay, so we've got some big glaring gaps in the structure down below that line.
 What's your aim in treating it?
-What is it your what is it you think you're doing what is there a characteristic pain of different types of hysterectomy or hysterectomy, in general, characteristic pains will often be sharp, stabbing pains, those are you're gonna find earlier on in the recovery in the the healing phase, post three months, there might just be lingering, knowing pain, sometimes people get a slight, they get pain and a slight pressure sensitivity of of a pressure of something pushing down slightly.
-But it's usually a dull, persistent, or a stabbing pains that they get.
+What is it you think you're doing or are doing?

-I'm not going to be?
-The only reason I'm going to be treating someone post hysterectomy is they've got pain.
+The only reason I'm going to be treating someone post hysterectomy is if they've got pain.
 I mean, that's the thing that's going to bring him into the clinic, that's the thing that they're going to be worried about.

+Is there a characteristic pain of different types of hysterectomy or hysterectomy, in general?

+Characteristic pains will often be sharp, stabbing pains, those you're gonna find earlier on in the recovery in the healing phase, post three months, there might just be lingering, knawing pains, sometimes people get a slight, they get pain and a slight pressure, sensitivity of a pressure of something pushing down slightly.
+But it's usually a dull, persistent, or stabbing pains that they get.

+And I imagine they're told to anticipate that by the surgeon before they have the operation.

+Yeah, of course.

+What will the surgeon say you should do about it when it happens?

-So in the in the first three months, there isn't a lot and apart from taking painkillers, most the majority people that are going to recover and have fairly minor issues, fairly minor pain, and that will dissipate as the weeks and months go by.
-But there are those that doesn't, for whatever reason.
+Well, in the first three months, there isn't a lot apart from taking painkillers, the majority people are going to recover and have fairly minor issues, fairly minor pain, and that will dissipate as the weeks and months go by.
+But there are those that it doesn't, for whatever reason.
 Maybe some adhesions develop.
-Whatever the reason, their pain persists, and becomes a persistent, nagging, interfering, affecting their life, right.
+Whatever the reason, their pain persists, and becomes a persistent nagging, interfering, affecting their life.
 So those are the ones we're going to be treating.